Breaking Patches Reef

 To confuse thing further, The Breaking Patches Reef located by Michaelmas Cay is a fragmented reef.
 Breaking Patches reef can also refer to the Paradise Reef to its north and Long Bommie to its south.

-In total there are seven moorings at the Breaking Patches Reef, two of them are at Paradise Reef, two at Long Bommie, and three at the main portion of Breaking Patches.
-While the lagoon of a barrier reef is relatively calm, the water directly behind a patch reef is even calmer.
+In total there are seven moorings at the Breaking Patches Reef, two of them are at Paradise Reef, two at Long Bommie, and three at the central portion of Breaking Patches.
+While the lagoon of a barrier reef is relatively calm, the water directly behind a patch reef is even more tranquil.

 As mentioned previously, there is a total of seven moorings located on the extended Breaking Patches Reef.
-The moorings have lower maximum group sizes compared to the other reefs in the area.
-These are also only visited by four companies.
+These are also only visited by two companies.

-The four moorings/dive sites visited by the MV Reef Encounter and her sister ships Compass Cruises and Reef Experience provide the calmest conditions and the greatest variety of both marine life and structure.
+The four moorings/dive sites visited by the MV Reef Encounter and her sister ships Compass Cruises and Reef Experience provide the calmest conditions and the best variety of both marine life and structure.

-These conditions give snorkelers and beginning divers an experience that is normally not available to them.
-While suitable for the beginners the more advance diver will find chutes and fingers that they will find interesting.
+These conditions give snorkelers and beginning divers an experience that is usually not available to them.
+While suitable for the beginners, the more advanced diver will find chutes and fingers that they will find interesting.

-As an all around dive destination, the dive sites of Breaking Patches is clearly a destination that should be looked forward to.
+As an all-around scuba dive destination, the Breaking Patches location is a destination not to be missed.